-The BoilerHeatExchanger model can be imported from idaes.power_generation.unit_models, while additional rules and utility functions can be imported from idaes.power_generation.unit_models.boiler_heat_exchanger.
+'''

+The

+BoilerHeatExchanger

+from

+model can

+imported

+be

+idaes.power_generation.

+unit_models,

+while

+additional rules and

+utility

+functions

+imported

+from

+can be

+idaes.power_generation.

+unit_models.

+boiler_heat_exchanger.

+'''

 The example below demonstrates how to initialize the BoilerHeatExchanger model, and override the default temperature difference calculation.